fomightez/sequencework/ConvertSeq/README.md

 - In the `RetrieveSeq` folder is a script that takes a list of protein sequence records in FASTA format and gets the mRNA sequence or at least the coding sequence corresponding to each one.
 See `GetmRNAorCDSforProtein.py`.

+- In the `AdjustFASTA_or_FASTQ` folder is a script that takes a list of sequence records in FASTA format and adds the source organism information to the description line for each entry.
+See `add_source_organism_info_to_FASTA.py`.

+- In the `CompareFASTA_or_FASTQ` folder is a script that takes two lists of sequence records in FASTA format and checks if the source organisms overlap.
+See `compare_organisms_in_two_files_of_fasta_entries.py`.

 - In the `Adjust_Annotation` folder are some scripts for dealing with converting sequence-associated annotation files to be more useful.